looker-open-source/app-lookml-diagram/README.md

 ## Usage

-- Install dependencies with Yarn: `yarn install`
+- Install dependencies with Yarn: `yarn`
 - To run a development server: `yarn start`

   In manifest for a LookML project on your Looker instance: